ZeroToWP

 What's the fastest WordPress theme?

 In my benchmarks, GeneratePress is the fastest full-featured theme, followed closely by Astra and Kadence.
-The Hello theme (for Elementor) and flavor-flavor are technically faster because they have almost no features, but that's comparing apples to oranges.
+The Hello theme (for Elementor) and Twenty Twenty-Five are technically faster because they have almost no features, but that's comparing apples to oranges.
 Among themes with real customization options, GeneratePress wins on raw performance.

 Should I use a theme with a built-in page builder like Divi?